Gauja

 The Gauja River (Koiva jõgi, Livländische Aa) is a river in the Vidzeme region of Latvia.
 It is the only large river of Latvia that begins and ends its flow in Latvia.
-Its length is 460 km, of which 93.5 km (approximately one-fifth) are in the Gauja National Park.
-In this part, the Gauja River flows through the Gauja valley, which is 1 to 2.5 km wide, and the maximum depth near Sigulda is 85 m.
-Thus, Gauja is the longest river of Latvia when we count only the parts of the river in the country's territory.
-Daugava has only 367 km in Latvia, while the whole river is over 1000 km.
+Its length is 460 km, of which 93.5 km (approximately one-fifth) are in Gauja National Park.
+In this part, the Gauja River flows through the Gauja Valley, which is between 1 and 2.5 km wide, and the maximum depth near Sigulda is 85 m.
+Thus, the Gauja is the longest river of Latvia if only the parts of the river in the country's territory are counted.
+The Daugava has only 367 km in Latvia, whereas the entire length of the river is over 1,000 km.

-The sandstone rocks on the banks of the Gauja and its adjoining rivers started forming 370 to 300 million years ago during the Devonian period.
+The sandstone rocks on the banks of the Gauja and its adjoining rivers started forming 370 to 300 million years ago, during the Devonian period.

 History

 Before the 13th century, the Gauja River used to serve as a trade route and border river between the Livonian and Latgalian lands.
 In some territories, they used to live mixed together.
 When Livonian languages were still present along the Gauja River and the sea, it used to be called Koivo (the Birch River; Livonian keùv or Estonian kõiv).
 In Latvian, the name of the Gauja River used to mean 'a great amount', 'a crowd', and was therefore called the 'big river'.
 The Livonians suffered greatly during the Great Northern War and suffered a plague in the 18th century.
 That was the period when the remaining Livonians assimilated with the Latvians.